Is Your Citizen Communication Strategy Prepared for an Active Shooter?

 Geo-targeted notifications via Environmental System Research Institute (ESRI) Mapping

 Don't wait for your communication plan to be tested by an active shooter, or another community emergency, before implementing a proactive mass notification solution to citizen safety.
-Click here to learn more about CivicReady, or contact us to speak with one of our emergency notification experts.
+Click below to sign up for a demonstration of our powerful CivicReady solution and learn how it can help you maximize the reach of your message when every second counts.